oilcrest/EmergentMind-nix-config/README.md

   - Optional configs for user and host-specific needs
   - Facilitation for custom modules, overlays, packages, and library

-- Secrets management via sops-nix and a _private_ nix-secrets repo which is included as a flake input
+- Secrets management via sops-nix and a _private_ nix-secrets repo that is included as a flake input
 - Declarative, LUKS-encrypted btrfs partitions via disko
 - Automated remote-bootstrapping of NixOS, nix-config, and _private_ nix-secrets
 - Handles multiple YubiKey devices and agent forwarding for touch-based/passwordless authentication during: